Dana Mladin

 Even though it’s just a stone’s throw away from Romania, I almost never had a clear desire to visit Budapest.

-The first time I came here was many years ago, on my birthday, as it was a cheap and good option for me and my boyfriend at the time, both of us being broke at that time…
+The first time I came here was many years ago, on my birthday, as it was a cheap and attractive option for me and my boyfriend at the time, both of us being broke at that time…

 It happened in 1998, dude.
 In another millennium!